OfflineIMAP/offlineimap.github.io/gsoc.md

 * Applying common open source expectations.
 * Keeping fun! ,-)
 * Open minded.
 Well, I guess...
+* Teaching experience.
+* I'll provide you a response to each question.
+The response might not always be what you expect but you won't be left at the side.

 #### What I'll mostly expect from you

 * Mistakes.
-Did I already say you'll do? :-)
+Did I already say you'll make mistakes? *:-)*
 * Keep alive :-D
 * **Show** you're still alive
 * Do your home-work